GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 - development-time-saving
   - Easily CREATE, READ, UPDATE, and DELETE (CRUD) from rest-API or database.
   - Easy user authentication and authorization.
-  - Easily app themes management.
+  - Easily app theme management.
   - Simple internalization and localization.
   - Work with TextFields and Form validation, both in client and server side.
   - Implicit animation with the power of explicit animation.
-  - Easy and user friendly interface for ScrollControllers
+  - Easy and user-friendly interface for ScrollControllers
+  - Working with tabs and pages.

 - Maintainable
-  - Easy to test, mock the dependencies
+  - Easy to test and mock the dependencies
   - state tracker middleware
   - Built-in debugging print function
-  - Capable for complex apps
+  - Capable of complex apps

 <!-- <p align="center" >
     <image src="../assets/Poster-Simple.png" width="1280"  alt=''/>